codio-c5/C5-Development/.guides/content/Symmetric-Key-Cryptography-dccc.md

 ##       Check Your Knowledge

 ### What do you know about symmetric key cryptography?
-Are you fascinated by making codes and keeping secrets, or are you a cryptanalyst, interested in solving puzzles and cracking codes?
-Either way, mastering symmetric key cryptographic terms and techniques a great way to get started.
+Are you fascinated by making codes and keeping secrets?
+Or are you a budding cryptanalyst, interested in solving puzzles and cracking codes?
+Either way, mastering symmetric key cryptographic terms and techniques is a great way to get started.

 Give these questions a try.
 Don't lose heart if you don't get them right.
 By the end of this lesson, you'll have mastered them all.